vishal-1344/lisa/README.md

 ```
 Latent Invariant Space Adaptation (LISA): A Dual-Timescale Framework for Robust Adaptive Control
-(with self-governing modulators), Technical Report, 2025-2026.
+(with self-governing modulators and coherence-based interpretation), Technical Report, 2025-2026.
 ```